 Additionally, choose to use an emery board with a fine grit, avoid metal files, and opt for glass files since they offer the softest grit.
 Follow the nail’s natural shape and file your nails starting from the outside edge heading towards the middle and avoid sawing in snack and forth motion to ensure you maintain the nail’s strength.

-How Often Should you File or Cut your nails?
+How Often Should you Cut or File your nails?

 Anyone looking to have and maintain healthy nails should file their nails every week because it makes them more resistant and stronger.
 If you have longer nails, it’s advisable to cut them or reduce their length before you file them to avoid stressing your own nails.
 Additionally, it would be suitable to file after soaking them in water or after taking a shower to file your nails properly.

 To take care of your nails after filing, you should soak your hand for about five minutes in warm water that contains lemon slices, olive oil, or a few drops of fortifying oil.
 Lemon is known to strengthen your nails and clear any stained nails.
 After soaking your nails, rinse and dry them, then follow by applying fortifying cream and olive oil to promote growth.
 To further protect your nails and boost their resistance, you can apply a coat of high-quality polish.

 Which is the Ideal Nail File?

 Generally, how low the grit number determines how rough the file will be, and if you are looking to file a nail fast, you should opt for more grit.
 To achieve the desired finishing shape, get a lighter grit, and to ensure you have done a good job, there should be no rough edges, and your nails should be in their natural shapes and uniform length.